Ki-sra/Ki-sra/README.md

 - 👋 Hi, I’m @Ki-sra
-- 👀 I’m interested in beaing a good devoloper
+- 👀 I’m interested in beaing a great devoloper
 - 🌱 I’m currently learning html css python ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me insta: ki_sra